Fraud warning

 Real vs fake, side by side

-The only thing they actually took is the name.
-Our logo, our store, and our product look nothing like theirs.
-Here they are next to each other so you can tell at a glance.
+The only thing the copycat took is our name.
+Nothing else matches.
+Here are the two stores next to each other so you can tell at a glance.

 purrify.ca